spreedly/spreedly-ios/README.md

 If you're planning on using Apple Pay, be sure to checkout the [Apple developer docs](https://developer.apple.com/apple-pay/) to get your app ready to accept Apple Pay payment information and the [Spreedly Apple Pay guide](https://docs.spreedly.com/guides/apple-pay/) to setup your backend.

+More documentation and a guide to using the library can be found on the [Spreedly docs](https://docs.spreedly.com/guides/mobile/ios).

 ## Installation

 Spreedly is available through [CocoaPods](http://cocoapods.org).
 To install